 • References: Letters of reference from employers, school counselors, or community leaders may help demonstrate your current emotional and psychological fitness.

-• Symptom History: You must provide detailed information about your condition’s onset, severity, and treatment.
+• Symptom History: You’ll provide detailed information about the onset, severity, and treatment of your condition.
 If symptoms have been resolved, we can confirm this in writing.

 Conditions Less Likely to Receive a Military Waiver for Mental Health: